okke/elmo/doc/functions.md

 ```

 In this case, a function is created at the moment it is needed.
 But there also
-the situation where the function that need to be past, already exists and assigned
+the situation where the function that need to be passed, already exists and assigned
 to a variable.
-In that case, one would like to use this variable and not recreate
+In that case, one would like to use this variable and does not want to recreate
 the function.
 Using the variables symbol won't work.
 This will pass the symbol,
 not the content of the variable.
 And using the $ shortcut won't work either.
 This
 will evaluate the function and pass the result.